Optimization of GNN Training Through Half-precision: Reduction Centric Design

-\textbf{Half4 and Half8.} We propose, for the first time, two new vector data types, \emph{half4}, and \emph{half8} similar to \emph{float2} and \emph{float4} respectively.
-The proposed \emph{half4} provides parity with \emph{float2} where 4 \emph{half-precision} features are grouped as one \emph{half4} data point.
-Similarly, \emph{half8} treats 8 consecutive \emph{half-precision} features as one \emph{half8} feature.
-However, there isn't native support for these two data types, though CUDA supports \emph{float2} and \emph{float4} respectively.
-Hence, the proposed \emph{half4} internally uses \emph{float2} data-type to issue data-load, i.e. each warp can issue 256 bytes of data-load in a single data-load instruction ($4\times$ the number of features compared to float).
-Similarly, \emph{half8} internally relies on \emph{float4} data type to issue 512 bytes of data-load using a single data-load instruction ($8\times$ the number of features to float).
-Continuous memory locations of features can be accessed using a pointer data types of \textit{half, half2, half4, and half8} for read-write operation memory constraints are maintained.
+We propose, for the first time, two new vector data types of \emph{half4} and \emph{half8} that pack four and eight half-precision data.
+To provide their native support, \emph{half4} internally uses \emph{float2} data-type to issue data-load, i.e., each warp can issue 256 bytes of data-load in a single data-load instruction where each warp thread loads 4 half-precision data.
+Similarly, \emph{half8} internally relies on \emph{float4} data type to issue 512 bytes of data-load using a single data-load instruction.
+Float2 and float4 are natively supported by GPUs for data-load purposes and not for computation.
+Thus, half4 and half8 use half2 for arithmetic.

+To this end, {\halfgnn} offers a range of data types to researchers where continuous memory locations of features can be accessed, using a pointer data type of \textit{half, half2, half4, and half8} for read-write operation, provided memory constraints are maintained.
 For example, if we have a pointer pointing to an array of data-type half, we can easily switch its pointer type from \emph{half} to \emph{half2, half4}, and \emph{half8} if the array size is a multiple of 2, 4, and 8 respectively.
-Thus, {\halfgnn} offers a range of vector data types to researchers.

-For SDDMM, we use \emph{half8} data-type wherever possible.
-It then performs a dot product of vertex features of rows and column IDs of each NZE.
-Using \textit{half8}, each thread loads 8 half features of columns, minimizes the inter-thread communication as \emph{half8} data-type requires only two rounds of inter-thread communication as only 4 threads are needed to handle 32 features compared to 4 rounds in half2-based SDDMM.
-Hence, by using \emph{half8} (i.e. 4 half2) for data-load, we observe an increase in instruction-level parallelism (ILP) compared to using half2 for feature load as each thread can now issue 4 half2 feature load before waiting at the memory barrier.
-Better ILP leads to better performance.
-The sub-warp concept(~\cref{sec.load}) helps us utilize the idle threads better when using these vector types.